vtrlx/LuaGObject/README.md

 ## Installation

-In order to be able to compile the native part of LuaGObject, GIRepository-2 >= 2.80.0 development package must be installed.
-The development package is called `libgirepository-2.0-dev` on Debian-based systems (Debian, Ubuntu, Mint, etc) and `glib2-devel` on RedHat-based systems (RHEL, Fedora, etc).

-### Using LuaRocks

 The recommended way to install LuaGObject is [through LuaRocks](https://luarocks.org/modules/vtrlx/luagobject).

 	[sudo] luarocks install luagobject

 By default, this will install LuaGObject for Lua 5.1.
 To install for other versions of Lua, invoke the appropriate LuaRocks command (`luarocks-5.3 install luagobject` to install LuaGObject for Lua 5.3, etc for other Lua versions).

+## Building

+In order to be able to compile the native part of LuaGObject, GIRepository-2 >= 2.80.0 development package must be installed.
+The development package is called `libgirepository-2.0-dev` on Debian-based systems (Debian, Ubuntu, Mint, etc) and `glib2-devel` on RedHat-based systems (RHEL, Fedora, etc).

 ### Using GNU Make